Cork City Council Issues Bird Flu Confirmation and Advisory for The Lough Bird Sanctuary

 23/09/2025

-People visiting The Lough amenity in Cork city have been advised to avoid contact with sick or dead wild birds they might find there following confirmation of a number of cases of avian influenza at the wildfowl sanctuary.
+People visiting The Lough amenity in Cork city are still being advised to avoid contact with sick or dead wild birds they might find there following confirmation of several cases of avian influenza at the wildfowl sanctuary.

-A temporary ban on fishing has been introduced at the amenity and its bird feeder has been decommissioned temporarily, as a precaution.
+A temporary ban on fishing there remains in place and its bird feeder has been decommissioned temporarily.

 Bird flu or avian influenza is a viral disease which affects the respiratory, digestive and/or nervous system of many species of wild birds and poultry.